International Finance

 • Floating-rate payments (SOFR, reset each period)

-No principal is exchanged — only the net interest difference.
+No principal is exchanged — only the net interest difference is settled each period.

 IRS mechanics